realnerdc0re/BSc-e1027075/README.md

 ## Usage

 A description about the used environmental setup can be found within this repositorys' [docs](/docs) folder.
+For necessary configurations you may want to look into the [configuration file](config.py) that contains various parameters and filepaths to modify for personal usage.